Wabanaki-Thoreau Canoe Trail

 ---|---|

-This part of Thoreau’s route is an excellent wilderness trip for beginners through country rich in wildlife, logging history, and Native American history.
+This part of Thoreau’s route is an excellent wilderness trip for beginners through countries rich in wildlife, logging history, and Native American history.
 There are no difficult rapids or portages on the entire trip.
-We also visit the historic Chesunook village, which Thoreau visited in 1850.
+We also visit the historic Chesuncook village, which Thoreau visited in 1850.

 On most of our West Branch trips, we see moose, bald eagles, and occasionally black bears and river otters.
-Our comfortable campsites, located in the boreal forest along the river banks and lake shore, have picnic tables, outhouses, and stone fire rings.
+Our comfortable campsites in the boreal forest along the river banks and lake shore have picnic tables, outhouses, and stone fire rings.

 All our Maine canoe trips are fully outfitted and guided by Mahoosuc Guide Service’s owners Polly or Kevin.
 We provide all the food, camping, paddling, and cooking equipment, as well as a detailed clothing list to help you in packing for your trip.
 Most of our trips meet in Orono, Maine (just north of Bangor).
 We provide transportation to and from the river.
 Many of our canoe trips require no special physical conditioning.
 If you have any concerns about the physical requirements of a trip, please contact us.